Poon Lim: Aftermath

-After being in the hospital for 35 days Lim left Brazil via plane going to Miami and later New York.
-At a ceremony at the Seamen's Church Institute of New York and New Jersey in New York on 16 July 1943, the Acting British Consul told Lim that King George VI was to award him the British Empire Medal.
+After being in the hospital for 45 days, Poon left Brazil via plane going to Miami and later New York.
+At a ceremony at the Seamen's Church Institute of New York and New Jersey in New York on 16 July 1943, the Acting British Consul told Poon that King George VI was to award him the British Empire Medal.
 His citation states that "Poon Lim displayed exceptional courage, fortitude and resource in overcoming the tremendous difficulties with which he was faced during the long and dangerous voyage on the raft".
-At the same ceremony, Ben Line presented Lim with a gold wristwatch.
+At the same ceremony, Ben Line presented Poon with a gold wristwatch.
 The Royal Navy incorporated his tale into manuals of survival techniques.

-Lim would end up getting a job for Curtiss-Wright in New Jersey working there until World War II ended in 1945 with the plant closing.
-When the plant closed he went back to being a sailor becoming a messman for the United States Lines and worked for them until retiring in 1983 as a Chief Steward.
+Poon would end up getting a job for Curtiss-Wright in New Jersey working there until World War II ended in 1945 with the plant closing.
+When the plant closed he went back to being a sailor, becoming a messman for the United States Lines and worked for them until retiring in 1983 as a Chief Steward.

-After the war, Lim wanted to emigrate to the United States, but the quota for Chinese immigrants had been reached.
+After the war, Poon wanted to emigrate to the United States, but the quota for Chinese immigrants had been reached.
 However, because of his fame and the aid of Senator Warren Magnuson, he received a special dispensation and eventually gained citizenship in 1952.
-Later that year, Lim would marry the daughter of one of his former shipmates aboard the S.S.
+Later that year, Poon would marry the daughter of one of his former shipmates aboard the S.S.
 Tanda, having three daughters and a son together.
-After becoming a US citizen, Lim was prohibited from returning to his homeland as travel was not permitted to the now People's Republic of China, so he had to ask his parents to meet him in British Hong Kong to visit them.
-Lim also applied to join the US Navy.
+After becoming a US citizen, Poon was prohibited from returning to his homeland as travel was not permitted to the now People's Republic of China, so he had to ask his parents to meet him in British Hong Kong to visit them.
+Poon also applied to join the US Navy.
 His application was declined because he had flat feet.
-His son George Poon died from cancer in 2020.
+His son George Poon died from cancer on 23 September 2020, aged 58.

-When told no one had ever survived longer on a raft at sea, Lim replied, "I hope no one will ever have to break that record."
+Poon surpassed the previous known record of life raft survival of five crewmen of MV Zaandam, also torpedoed by a U-boat, two months before his rescue.
+When told no one had ever survived longer on a raft at sea, Poon replied, "I hope no one will ever have to break that record."
 People have since lived longer lost at sea: three Mexican sailors floated for 10 months from 2005 to 2006 in the Pacific Ocean in a disabled fishing boat.
 In a similar situation, José Salvador Alvarenga, a fisherman from El Salvador, was apparently lost for 439 days, floating from Mexico to the Marshall Islands.
-As of 2024, no one has broken Lim's record on a life raft.
+As of 2024, no one has broken Poon's record on a life raft.

-The writer Alfred Bester later stated that Lim's ordeal was used in his novel The Stars My Destination, which opens with a man stranded in space.
+The writer Alfred Bester later stated that Poon's ordeal was used in his novel The Stars My Destination, which opens with a man stranded in space.

-Lim died in Brooklyn on 4 January 1991, aged 72.
+Poon died in Brooklyn, New York, on 4 January 1991, aged 72.